ebenimeli/ict2/docs/contents/programming/rpsls/animation.md

 ![Test](img/rpsls_animation.gif)

 Test that everything works correctly.
+The animation of the hands should start when the **space key** is pressed.

 ## 9. Download the Scratch project file (.sb3)